Mongaguá, São Paulo, Brazil: What to pack, what to wear, and when to go [2022]

 July

-If you vacation in Mongaguá during July, you might find that it is balmy.
+If you visit Mongaguá during July, you may find that it is mild.
 Temperatures tend to hover around the low 70s F (low 20s C) during the day, while at night they can dip into the low 50s F (mid 10s C).
-In terms of precipitation, you can expect it to rain about a third of the time.
+In terms of precipitation, you can expect it to rain regularly.

 What to wear/what to pack: